 Xⁿ: From the ‘David’ you drew when you were a student to your current art creation, what was the biggest challenge you face along the path?
 What was the ultimate goal in your art career?

-Y: From my time as a student to my current time, my art creation always follows my life path.
-It changes because my life rhythm has changed.
+Yu: From my time as a student to my current time, my art creation always follows my life path and changes along with the rhythm of life.
 The biggest challenge I face now is how to create something new every day and how to create something different from what I created yesterday.
 The world is changing too fast that our ideas and cognition can only run after these changes, and we cannot predict much about the future.
-What I can do is to communicate and interact with the world and obtain nourishments from the world to motivate the courage and imagination I need for my art creation.
+What I can do is to communicate and interact with the world and obtain nourishments from the world and stimulate the imagination and courage to create.

-Xⁿ: You’ve been painting several works of art on a large scale and preparing for your solo exhibition.
+Xⁿ: You’ve been painting several large-scale artworks in preparation for your solo exhibition.
 The workload is huge.
 What is your following plan?

-Y: I don’t have a particular plan right now.
-After the exhibition, I might take some time off and rest and deal with some trivial things in my life.
-I will continue to adjust and enrich the VR work, so there is a lot to do.
+Yu: I don’t have a particular plan right now.
+After the exhibition, I might take some time off and rest and take care of some chores in my life.
+I will continue to tweak and enrich the VR work, so there is a lot to do.